 Skip to main content

-Surgery can be used both to help diagnose neuroblastoma and to treat it.
-For smaller tumors that have not spread, surgery is often the only treatment that is needed.
+Surgery can be used both to diagnose neuroblastoma and to treat it.
+For smaller tumors that have not spread, surgery may be the only treatment needed.

-In many cases, doctors need to get a sample of the tumor to be sure it is a neuroblastoma before deciding which treatment might work best.
-Tumor samples can be removed during a surgical biopsy to be looked at under a microscope and for other lab tests.
+In many cases, doctors need to get a sample of the tumor to be sure it is neuroblastoma before deciding on a treatment plan.
+Tumor samples are removed during a surgical biopsy for testing to make a diagnosis.

 If the tumor is in the abdomen (belly), the surgeon might do the biopsy with a laparoscope.
-This is a long, thin tube with a tiny video camera on the end.
-It is put into the abdomen through a small incision to allow the surgeon to see inside.
-The surgeon then makes a second small incision to reach inside the abdomen with long, thin instruments and remove pieces of the tumor.
+This is a long, thin tube with a tiny camera on the end.
+It is put into the belly through a small incision to allow the surgeon to see inside.
+The surgeon then makes a second small incision to reach inside the belly with long, thin instruments and remove pieces of the tumor.

 Surgery to treat neuroblastoma

-During the operation, the surgeon looks carefully for signs of cancer spread to other organs.
-Nearby lymph nodes (small collections of immune system cells to which cancers often spread first) are removed and looked at under a microscope for cancer cells.
+During the operation, the surgeon looks carefully for signs of spread to other organs.
+Nearby lymph nodes (small collections of immune system cells to which cancers often spread first) may be removed and looked at under a microscope for cancer cells.

-If possible, the surgeon will remove the entire tumor.
-This is less likely if the tumor is near vital structures or wrapped around large blood vessels.
-Even if some of the tumor is left behind, that doesn't always mean the tumor will come back.
+Surgery for neuroblastoma can be challenging and should be specific to the patient and the expertise of the cancer center surgeon.
+The surgeon may try to remove the entire tumor or only a part of it.
+If the tumor is near vital structures or wrapped around large blood vessels it may not be possible to remove it completely.
+Even if some of the tumor is left behind, that does not always mean the tumor will come back.
 Whether chemotherapy or other treatments will be needed after surgery depends on the child's risk group.

 If the tumor is very large, chemotherapy may be used before surgery to shrink the tumor and make it easier to remove.